-As of today, Teams downloads either single or multiple files to your default Windows operating system Downloads folder, which you can easily find in the File Explorer.
+Where does Teams save your downloaded files locally?
+As of today, Teams downloads either single or multiple files to your default Windows operating system Downloads folder, which you can easily find in your computer File Explorer.
 Typically that is the Downloads folder, that is by default pinned in the File Explorer quick access.

 Form Microsoft Teams it’s quite easy to open the Downloads Folder:

 - Go the your left hands side App Bar.

 - From the left hand side, hit the Downloads view

 - Hit the prominent Open Downloads Folder button as shown below.

 You are able to change your Teams download folder location by following these steps:

 - Hit your profile icon.

 - From the left hand sidebar, select the Files tab.

 - In the Downloads section, hit the Change button.